-A two-part roundtable discussion was held on how to integrate investment and climate change policies at the domestic level to provide a coherent, stable, long-term policy framework to catalyse investment in low-carbon, climate-resilient (LCR) infrastructure.
+A two-part roundtable discussion was held on 25 September 2012 at the OECD Headquarters to discuss how to integrate investment and climate change policies at the domestic level to provide a coherent, stable, long-term policy framework to catalyse investment in low-carbon, climate-resilient (LCR) infrastructure.
 The theme covered in each part was introduced by the Secretariat, followed by a panel of national government and expert interventions to reflect on country experience.

 Roundtable chair: Sveinung André Kvalø (Ministry of Environment, Norway)